weazyexe/portfolio/README.md

 ![Portfolio header](img/portfolio.jpg)

-## Portfolio
+## Portfolio (Deprecated)

 There is my simple portfolio page with basic info about me and my projects.
+This repository is deprecated because I made a blog site instead of simple single page portfolio.
+Check it out here - [weazyexe/blog](https://github.com/weazyexe/blog)

 ## Stack